Firefighters Association of the State of New York

 The Firefighters Association of the State of New York, more commonly known as FASNY, is an organization whose mission is to educate, serve and support volunteer firefighters in New York State.
 FASNY was founded in 1872 and its main headquarters are in Albany, New York.
 Originally known as the Firemen’s Association of the State of New York, it changed its name in 2022.
-FASNY currently has more than 40,000 members.
-The Firefighters's Association also maintains the FASNY Firemen's Home and the adjacent FASNY Museum of Firefighting in Hudson NY.
+FASNY currently has more than 40,000 volunteer members.
+The Firefighters Association maintains the FASNY Firemen's Home and the adjacent FASNY Museum of Firefighting in Hudson NY.

 FASNY provides information, education and training for the volunteer fire and emergency medical services throughout New York State.
 FASNY strives to recognize the true champions of these services through numerous awards programs.
 They also recognize educators for their work in fire prevention education.
 Additionally, FASNY provides legislative representation that monitors and takes action on topics of importance to the services.

 Leadership

-The current president is John Farrell Jr, the First Vice President is Edward Tase Jr, and the Second Vice President is Eugene J Perry Jr..
+The current president is John Farrell Jr, the First Vice President is Edward Tase Jr, and the Second Vice President is Eugene J Perry Jr.